 Careers maps giving a visual overview of the industries

 Our immensely popular careers maps are best printed on A2 paper, but they also work on A3.
-Use them to see how roles fit together within games, TV and VFX.
+Use them to see how roles fit together within film and TV drama, unscripted TV, games and VFX.

-- A Map of Careers in TV Production: Craft and Technical Roles (PDF)
+- Careers in Unscripted TV: Craft and Technical Roles (PDF)

-- A Map of Careers in TV Production: Editorial and Production Roles (PDF)
+- Careers in Unscripted TV: Editorial and Production Roles (PDF)